 Yes, we do.
-We have several pages and groups, but the main page with over 64,000 followers is Stolen Horse International-NetPosse.com.
-Make sure you like and follow the page.
+We have several pages and groups, but the main page, with over 71,000 followers, is Stolen Horse International-NetPosse.com.
+Make sure you like and follow it.

 No. Everyone's time and effort to help our organization and the victims are on a volunteer basis.
 There have never been salaries or paid employees.
 All the funds raised from fees, fundraisers, and donations go to our Victim's Service and Educational Outreach programs and toward paying our bills.